home-assistant/home-assistant.io/source/_integrations/sma.markdown

 ## Supported Devices
 Not all inverters, energy meters and batteries from SMA are supported.

 The integration uses the web interface (called webconnect) of the device.
 Before you start, make sure you are able to connect to the solar inverter from your favorite web browser.
-Devices with the ennexos operating system (e.g. Tripower X series) are not supported.
-Alternatives for accessing these data are Modbus or [Sunspec](https://github.com/CJNE/ha-sunspec).
+Devices with the ennexos operating system (e.g. Tripower X series) and all Energy Meters (SMA Energy Meter and SMA Sunny Home Manager)  are not supported.

-For the SMA Energy Meter and SMA Sunny Home Manager please you the [Home Assistant SMA Add-On](https://github.com/kellerza/hassio-sma-em)

 ## Sensors